School Dinner Menu - September 2020

 Lunchtimes are a happy, social time for our children, and good manners and behaviour are rewarded with table trophies through the week and on Fridays with lunch on the "Golden Table".

-All Year R parents are invited to come for a school lunch with their child before they start school.
+New Year R parents are invited to come for a school lunch with their child in the Summer term before they start school.
 Year R staff stay with the children at the start of their time in the hall to help them during their first few weeks.

 Teaching staff eat with the children when they have a school lunch.